Typical symptoms include swelling, warmth, pain, and a tender spot at the back of the heel.

 Early symptoms of posterior Achilles tendon bursitis may include redness, pain, and warmth at the back of the heel.
 Later, the top layer of skin may wear away.
 After several months, a bursa, which looks like a raised, red or flesh-colored area (nodule) that is tender and soft, forms and becomes inflamed.
 If posterior Achilles tendon bursitis becomes chronic, the bursa may become hard and scarlike.

-When the bursa becomes inflamed after an injury or gout, symptoms usually develop suddenly.
+When the bursa becomes inflamed after an injury or gout, symptoms of anterior Achilles tendon bursitis usually develop suddenly.
 When the bursitis develops because of other disorders, symptoms develop gradually.
 Pain, swelling, and warmth develop at the back of the heel.
 People have difficulty walking and wearing shoes.
 A minimally red, swollen, tender spot develops on the back of the heel.
 When the inflamed bursa enlarges, the swelling spreads sideways to both sides of the heel.

-The diagnosis of both disorders begins with an examination.
+The diagnosis of posterior and anterior Achilles tendon bursitis begins with an examination.

 For posterior Achilles tendon bursitis, doctors look for a red or flesh-colored nodule.